 Plants can't move.
 Animals can't absorb the energy to move except from plants.

 Lives are not sustainable, we all know that, but also no species of life is sustainable alone.
 In fact humanity is the only species of life able to live over an unlimited range of earth much less beyond and that is only because of our ability to transport and trade.
 Life as a whole is sustainable only through collaboration between individuals and among species.

 Sorry Lone Ranger.
 That's why you're a myth.
 You too Mad Max.
 Without greenscape the earth is dead.

 The point is that our ego deludes us.
 Each of us is a flash in the pan, here and gone.
 Each of us is absolutely the product of other individuals, species, life itself, and earth.

 So our goals can't consider us alone.
-They must be to be part of the whole.
-Just like each of our cells and each of our organs, we are meaningless except in our relationship with other life.
+They must be part of the whole.
+Just like each of our cells and each of our organs, we are meaningless except in our relationship with others.